lizziepear/lizziepear.github.io/README.md

 # Whitethorn Morris website

-This is a collection of html files together with javascript and css files that make up the new static website for the Whitethorn Morris side.
+This is a collection of html files together with javascript and css files that make up a draft of a new static website for the Whitethorn Morris side.

 The site was made using the [Modern Business](http://startbootstrap.com/template-overviews/modern-business/) template, which is a multipurpose, full website template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template includes 17 unique HTML pages and a working PHP contact form (which was removed).